guntherbensch/repframe/README.md

 4. The **effect size variation indicator** measures for each outcome $j$ the standard deviation $sd$ of all robustness coefficients divided by the standard error $se$ of the original coefficient.
 Here, the $\beta_i$ may incorporate the original result as one robustness analysis path.
+The indicator requires that the effect sizes of the original and robustness results are measured in the same units.

 $$ I_{4j} = \frac{sd(\beta_i)}{se(\beta^{orig}_j)} $$